baumgrai/domain/README.md

 - direct access to children of domain object by managed 'accumulations' fields (`class Bike { Manufacturer manufacturer; }` `class Manufacturer { @Accumulation Set<Bike> bikes }`
 - multiple domain controller instances - multiple instances can act on the same persistence database, concurrent access can be synchronized

-Advantages:
-- small footprint - < 10k LoC, 200kB jar, few external libraries (only logging and database drivers)
+_domain_ has a small footprint - < 10k LoC, 200kB jar and few external libraries - only logging (slf4j2) and database drivers